 Use of the Chinese collections

-Materials in the Chinese Collection may be consulted in the Asian Collections Reading Room.
+Materials in the Chinese Collection may be consulted in the Special Collections Reading Room.
 Remote users may request material on interlibrary loan through their own library, or request photocopies of items through the Copies Direct service.

 Chinese collection on Australia